The Grammar of Transformers: A Systematic Review of Interpretability Research on Syntactic Knowledge in Language Models: A Quantitative Overview of the Field

-Fig.~\ref{fig:RQ1phenomena} (left) shows that the distribution of syntactic phenomena is severely imbalanced: The vast majority of research has been conducted on morphosyntactic features and structural properties (categories \textit{dependency parsing and constituency}, \textit{agreement and feature-checking}, \textit{POS and other lexical properties}---with most studies in this category focusing on POS---, \textit{hierarchical structure}, and \textit{word order}).
+\paragraph{Linguistic phenomena \& language diversity.} Fig.~\ref{fig:overview} (right) shows that the distribution of syntactic phenomena is severely imbalanced: Most research has been conducted on formal syntax (c.f. \textit{dependency parsing and constituency}, \textit{agreement and feature-checking}, \textit{POS and other lexical properties}---with most studies in this category focusing on POS---, \textit{hierarchical structure}, and \textit{word order}).
 These are phenomena that are relatively easy to get at with current NLP tools, especially for English.
-Instead, phenomena at the syntax-semantics interface have received much less attention (cf.\ \textit{binding and coreference}, \textit{negation and NPIs}, \textit{ellipsis and filler–gap dependencies}); and typological aspects remain severely underexplored.
-Somewhat surprisingly, only 42 studies used benchmarks, in particular BLiMP (29 uses), the CoLA task from GLUE (11 uses), SyntaxGym (3 uses), Holmes and HANS (1 use each).
-For more information on these benchmarks, see App.~\ref{Appendix:benchmarks}.

-The figure also showcases the overwhelming dominance of English (in purple), which we already noted above regarding the models (here, the data shows the languages \textit{tested} in the articles, not the languages covered by the model).
-Moreover, 62\% of the articles focus on only one syntactic category, with 24\% testing two (Fig.~\ref{fig:RQ1phenomena}, right).
-This reflects a common emphasis on individual syntactic phenomena, which should not be interpreted as a limitation in itself.
-Rather, progress in the field benefits from combining fine-grained, phenomenon-specific analyses with more holistic approaches, as there is no single or definitive test for syntactic competence.
-We report additional results on model type and language coverage in App.~\ref{app:fig_syntacticPhenomena}.
+Instead, phenomena at the syntax-semantics interface have received much less attention (cf.\ \textit{binding and coreference}, \textit{negation and NPIs}, \textit{ellipsis and filler–gap dependencies}); and only a handful of studies concern typological aspects.
+Somewhat surprisingly, only 42 studies used benchmarks, 29 of which used BLiMP \cite{Warstadt:etal:2020}. \footnote{The others were the CoLA task from GLUE \cite[][11 uses]{Wang:etal:2018}, SyntaxGym \cite[][3 uses]{gauthier:etal:2020}, Holmes and HANS \cite[][1 use each]{mccoy_right_2019, waldis_holmes_2024}.} Fig.~\ref{fig:overview} (right) also showcases the overwhelming dominance of English (in purple), which we already noted regarding the models (here, the data shows the languages \textit{tested} in the articles, not the languages covered by the model).